Shopping online can be a boon to your budget when you know where to look for the best deals and how to score deep discounts.

 BONUS TACTIC: You shop with us

-NEA members have access to our online shopping portal, NEA Click & Save.
-Collectively, NEA members have saved millions!
+NEA members have access to our online shopping portal, NEA Discount Marketplace, where you can find deals and earn cash back when you shop.
 On top of that, shop with your NEA Cash Rewards Card and you can earn 3% cash back on these purchases when you select “Online Shopping” as your choice category.